Department of Humanities

 Our curriculum identifies four fundamental questions at the heart of all human inquiry.
 Humanities majors participate in four Gateway seminars that address each of these questions:

-Person: What does it mean to be a human being?
+Human Person: What does it mean to be a human being?

 Society: How do I relate to my family, my friends, society, politics?